top of page

 The Prince Who Falls From The Skies!

 I have competed in the FAI DIPC - Dubai International Parachuting Championships five times.
 My first experience was in 2011 during the second DIPC, where I had the opportunity to meet a very kind and friendly prince.
-You might find it hard to believe, but he is also a skydiver!
+You might find it hard to believe, but he's a badass skydiver!

 Sheikh Hamdan bin Mohammed Al Maktoum, aged 42, became the Crown Prince of Dubai in 2008, one of the seven emirates of the United Arab Emirates (UAE). — The capital of the UAE is Abu Dhabi.